kylefrost/movie-memory/README.md

+# This project is no longer supported.

 # Movie Memory
 It's an app.
 It has some cool animations.
-Don't use without permission, please.